-Students intending to transfer to a baccalaureate institution and major in Business Administration have two degree options: the Business - DTA or the Arts and Science - DTA.
-Completing all of the prescribed courses listed for the Business - DTA will enable students to be major ready when they transfer to any public baccalaureate institution in the state of Washington.
-See page 26 in the catalog for more information concerning the Associate in Business - DTA and the specific required classes for this degree.
+Students intending to transfer to a baccalaureate institution and major in Business Administration have two degree options: 1) the Business DTA or 2) the Arts and Science DTA.
+Completing all of the prescribed courses listed for the Business DTA will enable students to be major ready when they transfer to any public baccalaureate institution in the state of Washington.
+See the Degrees and Certificates section for more information concerning the Associate in Business DTA and the specific required classes for this degree.

-Business students choosing to transfer with an Associate in Arts and Science degree - DTA should consult program outlines published by the college or university to which they intend to transfer.
+Business students choosing to transfer with an Associate in Arts and Science degree DTA should consult program outlines published by the college or university to which they intend to transfer.
 However, the following recommended courses will prepare students for most baccalaureate institutions.
 Students should prepare their quarterly schedules with the assistance of an advisor knowledgeable in this transfer area.
-See pages 24-26 for general education requirements for the AA&S degree.